Nuitka/Nuitka-website/site/posts/nuitka-release-068.rst

    was not followed yet.

--  Windows: Use short paths, these work much better to load extension modules and TCL parts of TkInter cannot handle unicode paths at all.
+-  Windows: Use short paths, these work much better to load extension modules and TCL parts of TkInter cannot handle Unicode paths at all.
    This makes Nuitka work in locations, where normal Python cannot.

 -  Windows: Fixup dependency walker in unicode input directories.